abenteuerzeit/Tech-Interview-Questions-Csharp-.NET-Full-Stack-Developper/README.md

 8. What is a two-phase commit?
 Bring an example how to use?
 9. What kind of database relations do you know?
 How to define them?
 10. What is an ORM?
 What are the benefits, when to use?
 11. What is the trigger?
-Bring an example of using?
+Provide an example of using it
-12. Indexes at database.
+12. What are indexes in a database?
-13. The difference between WHERE and HAVING
+13. Explain the difference between WHERE and HAVING.
 14. What is SQL Injection?

 ## Networking, HTTP, Web technologies